AMERICAN LANDSCAPES III

 Orange Cliffs — Utah

 Taken near the Orange Cliffs Viewpoint in Canyonlands National Park, these sandstone cliffs were an impressive sight at sunset.
-Visiting places like this always conjures up the sentiment of being present even in a fleeting moment.
+Visiting places like this always conjures up the sentiment of being present even in the midst of a fleeting moment.
 These Orange Cliffs have been here for millions of years.
 I took a single day out of my life to catch a beautiful sunset at the canyon’s rim.
 Thankful to have experienced this special place.

 — CLICK IMAGE TO VIEW MORE —